 Multiple ways to iterate Map and HashMap in Java with examples

-This tutorials explains multiple ways to iterate key and values of a Map in java.
+This tutorial explains multiple ways to iterate over keys and values of a Map in Java.

-There are multiple ways to iterate in HashMap and Map in java
+There are various methods to iterate in a HashMap and Map in Java.

-• Iterator and Map.entrySet with java 4 version
+• Using Iterator and Map.entrySet with Java 4 version.

-Let’s declare an HashMap with Key of String and value of Integer.
+Let’s declare a HashMap with keys of type String and values of type Integer.

-Insert data into map using below code for example.
+Insert data into the map using the code below, for example:

 HashMap<String, Integer> words = new HashMap<>();